Marta44/topress2019/README.md

 ### Frameworks, Libraries and Programs Used
 1. [BootstrapCDN](https://getbootstrap.com/docs/4.0/getting-started/download/#bootstrapcdn) : was used to provide responsiveness on all device sizes and add some stylistic components.
-2. [Hover.css](https://ianlunn.github.io/Hover/) : was used to add the transition effect to Social Media Links in the footer and to the navbar's text.
+2. [Hover.css](https://ianlunn.github.io/Hover/) : a third part library used to add the transition effect to Social Media Links in the footer and to the navbar text.
 3. [FontAwesome](https://fontawesome.com/) : was used to add icons for Social Media links.
 4. [Google Fonts](https://fonts.google.com/) : was used to import typography fonts.
 5. [Balsamiq](https://balsamiq.com/) : was used to create wireframes during the design of the layout.